 Training Topics:

-• Safe internet browsing habits: Encourage the use of secure websites and warn against downloading software from untrusted sources.
+Safe internet browsing habits: Encourage using secure websites and warn against downloading software from untrusted sources.

 Use Secure Networks

-Public Wi-Fi networks can be a hotspot for cyber-attacks.
+Public Wi-Fi networks can be hotspots for cyberattacks.
 Always use a secure, private network when accessing or transmitting financial data.

 Recommendations